OpinionWed Sep 26, 2018 - 4:58 pm EST

 But not Francis.

 Sure, in 2015 the pope called for a “Christian humanism” – a vague, ambiguous, and ultimately self-contradictory concept if there ever was one.
-But his disdain for “populism,” his embrace of population control activists, and his support for radical environmentalism and open borders have aligned him more closely with the agenda of the secular international left than with the God-fearing leaders of Hungary and Poland.
+But his disdain for “populism,” his embrace of population control activists, and his support for radical environmentalism and open borders have aligned him more closely with the agenda of the international left than with the God-fearing leaders of Hungary and Poland.

 Multiculturalism undermines Christianity